DarrenZal/NatLangKG/examples/NatLangSPARQL/README.md

 # AI-Powered SPARQL Query Generator and Executor

-This repository contains two Python scripts that work together to enable natural language querying of Knowledge Assets (KAs) stored in the OriginTrail Decentralized Knowledge Graph (DKG) using AI-generated SPARQL queries.
+This repository contains Python scripts that work together to enable natural language querying of Knowledge Assets (KAs) stored in the OriginTrail Decentralized Knowledge Graph (DKG) using AI-generated SPARQL queries.

 ## Components